Efficient Deep Reinforcement Learning with Predictive Processing Proximal Policy Optimization: Empirical evaluation

 We compare the performance of the P4O algorithm against a recurrent variant of the original PPO algorithm, which we call the LSTM-PPO baseline algorithm.
-This baseline algorithm also uses a ResNet encoder and is similar to the P4O algorithm in most ways, yet lacks predictive processing.
+This baseline algorithm also uses a ResNet encoder and is similar to the P4O algorithm in most ways, including the implementation of PPO-related algorithmic details like PPO loss components' calculation, yet lacks predictive processing (see Appendix~\ref{sec.lstmppo} for a diagram).
 We used two variants of LSTM-PPO.
 First, a model which uses $k=1024$ hidden states, matching the number of hidden states as in the LSTM layer of the P4O architecture.
 Second, a model which uses $k=800$ units such that the total number of parameters is comparable with that of the P4O architecture.
 Hence, the former keeps the size of the hidden state equal to that of P4O whereas the latter controls for model complexity.
 Notably, the discrepancy between scaling of hidden state dimension and model complexity is due to architectural differences between the LSTM-PPO architecture, which has $k^2 + kp + k$ parameters per gate, versus the P4O architecture, with only $kp + kq + k$ parameters per gate.

-For most PPO-related hyperparameters we do not apply grid search, but instead use commonly reported hyperparameter values from other PPO implementations (see Appendix \ref{sec.hyperparams}).
-For predictive processing, a prediction horizon of 3 was chosen by evaluating the trade-off between improved agent performance and increased computational cost.
+For most PPO-related hyperparameters we do not apply grid search, but instead use commonly reported hyperparameter values from other PPO implementations (see Appendix~\ref{sec.hyperparams}).
+For predictive processing, a prediction trajectory length of 3 was chosen by evaluating the trade-off between improved agent performance and increased computational cost.

 We additionally ran the P4O agent for 10 days to compare performance with the current state-of-the-art in model-based and model-free single GPU agents.
 A comparison against the LSTM-PPO agent with $k = 800$ hidden states was also provided here to demonstrate the effects of long term training with the inclusion of predictive processing.
 Note that the training scheme was slightly different for the long runs due to differing learning rate decay schedules.
-For additional implementation details, please refer to Appendix \ref{sec.hardware}.
+For additional implementation details, please refer to Appendix~\ref{sec.hardware}.
 All code required to reproduce the simulations described above, is available at \url{https://github.com/burcukoglu/P4O-PredictiveProcessingPPO.git}